 Cipriani addresses something that in 2009 became my central motivation to publish a book about Rome myself: dialogue.
 On the one hand, the dialogue with the places and things we enter in contemplation.
 On the other hand, the dialogue between people about these places and the value of their forms for our lives today.
 What is their atmosphere?
 What can we learn for our work on forms?
 These are questions that I asked myself and that I began to ask my readers, too...

-From November 5th to 15th the exhibition „Tracce Romane“ based o 28 Roman Notes Books will take place in Photobastei Zurich.
+From 5 to 15 November, the exhibition "Tracce Romane" based on 28 Roman Notes books will take place at the Photobastei in Zurich.

-There will be works from: Ginger Berg, Julia Brixel, Friederike Brömßer, Chris Bünter, Elena Ciglic, Carla Crevatin, Valerio Deluigi, Laurenz Flückiger, Livia Giannini, Aïlynn Gratteau, Alina Kniestedt, Katrin König, Samira Lauterburg, Polina Liechti, Anouk Meier, Efraim Meier, Lily Meric, Akiko Miyakoshi, Capucine Nallet, Mauro Ott, Javier del Pozo, Nives Romanelli, Cristina Ruvo, Mia Senn, Selina Tobler, Mélie Tüller, Undine Stabrey, Michelle Winet
+Works are shown by: Ginger Berg, Julia Brixel, Friederike Brömßer, Chris Bünter, Elena Ciglic, Carla Crevatin, Valerio Deluigi, Laurenz Flückiger, Livia Giannini, Aïlynn Gratteau, Alina Kniestedt, Katrin König, Samira Lauterburg Polina Liechti, Anouk Meier, Efraim Meier, Lily Meric, Akiko Miyakoshi, Capucine Nallet, Mauro Ott, Javier del Pozo, Nives Romanelli, Cristina Ruvo, Mia Senn, Selina Tobler, Mélie Tüller, Undine Stabrey, Michelle Winet